-The Order brings into effect the Fire and Rescue National Framework for Wales 2016, which has effect as a revision of the Fire and Rescue National Framework 2012 and was published in 25 November 2015.
+The Order brings into effect the Fire and Rescue National Framework for Wales 2016, which has effect as a revision of the Fire and Rescue National Framework 2012.
 The revised Framework sets priorities and objectives for, and gives guidance to, Fire and Rescue Authorities in Wales from 2016 onwards.
 The Framework applies to all three Fire and Rescue Authorities in Wales.